 The Early Career Psychiatrists Committee is made of five people, selected among the most active and proficient European early career psychiatrists.
 Their participation in the Committee’s activities is entirely on a pro bono basis.
 When a member reaches the age of 40 years or ends his/her triennial mandate, another member is appointed.

-The ECPC physically meets twice per year: one meeting is usually scheduled within the EPA Congress days; the other one is usually held in early Autumn, at EPA Headquarters in Strasbourg (France), with the presence of EPA Leaders (President or Chair of the Committee on Education of EPA).
+The ECPC physically meets twice per year: one meeting is usually scheduled within the EPA Congress days; the other one is usually held in early Autumn, with the presence of EPA Leaders (President or Chair of the Committee on Education of EPA).
 During such meetings all major decisions concerning ECPC functioning are taken and the scientific tracks for young psychiatrists are designed, to be forwarded to EPA Executive Committee for approval.
 Besides physical meetings, the ECPC meets virtually a couple of times per year to further refine educational goals and monitor activities’ implementation.

 The ECPC goals fall into the following areas: